mozilla/ActiveData/docs/student-project-detecting-change.md

 Provide a better model for each performance test: Given a family of statistical models, use machine learning to choose the most likely model.
 Identify when the performance test deviates from that model.

+For example, one model is [Mixture of Gaussians](https://robertovitillo.com/2016/01/10/detecting-talos-regressions/)

 ## Non-solutions

 We are analyzing uni-variate data over time, finding points where behaviour likely changed.